lucciffer/Image-Restoration/README.md

 ## Usage
 ###  Image Inpainting using OpenCV:
 First run the `mask_generator.py` to generate a mask for the given input image.
+If you already have the mask for the corresponding input image, then skip the mask generation step.
 Then to inpaint the image with the generated mask, run the `inpainting-using-opencv.py` by passing arguements. e.g.
 ```
 python inpainting-using-opencv.py --image [path to the image] --mask [path to the mask of the input image]  --method ['ns' or 'telea']